How to write every day? Many of us — aspiring writers, bloggers, freelancers — ask this question every day.

 The key is to not believe in sickness or health.

 I write from Monday to Friday.
-By Saturday, my mind longs rest but my heart hasn’t had enough.
+By Saturday, my mind longs to rest, but my heart hasn’t had enough.
 Sunday is free to play in the sun.
-If there was no sun, I would have written on Sundays too.
-Click To Tweet
+If there were no sun, I would have written on Sundays too.

-Stephen King said, “Fiction is the truth inside the lie”.
+Stephen King said, “Fiction is the truth inside the lie.”
 Though writing is a holiday from the real world (you are in a world created by you), you never get a holiday from writing.
-Click To Tweet

 Writing is a lifestyle, a way of life.
 You cannot separate yourself from writing.
 You are always a writer.
 You never shut off.
 If you are honest with your writing — else you can never become a writer — you surf in the ocean of books and writing.
 Ocean decides to hit you with strong waves or with soft ones — and the only way to come out is to ride those waves.
 Else you would be smashed out on the shore.